 With our Tax Investigation Service our fees will be paid for if HMRC investigate you.

 Cover for all

 For limited companies and partnerships, our Tax Investigation Service provides inclusive cover for all relevant individuals.

 So if your business subscribes to the service, all of your directors (or partners, as appropriate) and their spouses and company secretaries will also receive representation during an investigation into their personal tax affairs as long as we act for the individuals concerned.

-For a summary of the protection afforded by our service (including the indemnity limits) please refer to our Service Summary
+For a summary of the protection afforded by our service please download our leaflet.

 Frequently asked questions

-You can also download a pdf answering FAQs here MFW TIS FAQs
+You can also download a pdf answering FAQs: